 Seriously?
 Why the fuck does Julie Gillard and the world keep pandering to these spoiled children?
 Because that’s what they are – spoiled children.
-The world has spent so long pandering and saying yes to religious fundamentalists that they are used to getting away with whatever they want and if someone tells them to behave – they cry and throw a tantrum.
-We live in a world in which we are a mother who can’t say “No” to a naughty child who throws a tantrum when for once, they are told “No”.
+The world has spent so long pandering and saying yes to religious fundamentalists that they are now used to getting away with whatever they want and if someone tells them to behave – they cry and throw a tantrum.
+We live in a world in which we are the mother who historically couldn’t say “No” to their naughty child.
+So now when we say “No” to said naughty child, the child throws a tantrum.

 “She has no intention of restricting freedom of religion,” says Wallace in regards to the legal rights of religious groups when hiring and firing.”

 I don’t think “freedom of religion” means what you think it means.
 What is it with religious people hiding behind “freedom of religion” to do whatever the fuck they want?
 Freedom of religion means the freedom to have and to hold a religion.
 It means you have the freedom to have faith.
 It means the freedom to enter into a religion and to leave one.
 It does not mean do whatever the fuck you want while using your religion as an excuse to do it.

 Business and organisaitons in Australia are governed under anti-discrimination laws in regards to hiring and firing – what exactly makes religious organisations so special?
 I don’t see the distinction.
 Does this mean if I hold a belief that a flying teapot in the sky made the entire universe and said that redheaded people should not work with people of other hair colours, that I should be legally allowed to not hire anyone with red hair?
 Why do people with beliefs in supernatural claptrap written in a book that they can’t claim has any accuracy or validity, get away with clearly discriminating against people when the rest of us can’t?